JTech Communications Logo

 • Bug fixes

 The list goes on.
-Using a template CMS powered website builder often introduces technical SEO roadblocks that never needed to exist in the first place.
-Effective technical SEO is only possible with professional help or in-depth knowledge of web development.
+Using a template CMS-powered website builder often introduces unnecessary technical SEO roadblocks.
+Our experience has shown that effective technical SEO requires professional help or in-depth knowledge of web development.

 4. Template CMS Powered Websites Often Under-Perform on Mobile

-Mobile responsiveness and performance have been a central ranking factor in Google's algorithm since 'mobilegeddon' in 2015.
+Mobile performance has been central to ranking in Google search since 2015's 'mobilegeddon.'
 If your site has poor mobile performance, it will struggle to rank—period.

-When you find a broken layout element on mobile element, there's often little hope that anyone will (or can) fix it.
-The only option for many template CMS powered sites is to use a workaround, learn to code, or live with a broken website at mobile breakpoints.
+When you find a broken layout element on mobile, there's often little hope that anyone will (or can) fix it.
+The only option for many template CMS-powered sites is a workaround, coding knowledge, or living with a broken site.

-In short, there is no way to escape a compromise in mobile performance with a template website.
+In short, there is no way to escape a compromise in mobile performance with a template website design.

 5. SEO Features Are Often Pay-to-Play